Amazon EFS (Elastic File System) vs Microsoft Azure Object Storage comparison

 Find out what your peers are saying about Amazon EFS (Elastic File System) vs. Microsoft Azure Object Storage and other solutions.
 Updated: March 2024.

-Amazon EFS (Elastic File System) doesn't meet the minimum requirements to be ranked in Cloud Storage with 9 reviews while Microsoft Azure Object Storage is ranked 10th in Public Cloud Storage Services with 44 reviews.
+Amazon EFS (Elastic File System) is ranked 6th in Cloud Storage with 10 reviews while Microsoft Azure Object Storage is ranked 10th in Public Cloud Storage Services with 45 reviews.
 Amazon EFS (Elastic File System) is rated 8.6, while Microsoft Azure Object Storage is rated 8.0.
-The top reviewer of Amazon EFS (Elastic File System) writes "Useful for storing details of projects and has an easy configuration".
-On the other hand, the top reviewer of Microsoft Azure Object Storage writes "Easy to query, offers great security, and integrates well with other Microsoft applications".
-Amazon EFS (Elastic File System) is most compared with Microsoft Azure File Storage, Google Cloud Storage, NetApp Cloud Volumes ONTAP, Amazon S3 Glacier and Azure NetApp Files, whereas Microsoft Azure Object Storage is most compared with Oracle Cloud Object Storage, Wasabi, Amazon S3 and Nutanix Unified Storage.
+The top reviewer of Amazon EFS (Elastic File System) writes "Offers integration capabilities that improve areas like storage and security".
+On the other hand, the top reviewer of Microsoft Azure Object Storage writes "Can be used to safely store big datasets in the cloud at a reasonable price".
+Amazon EFS (Elastic File System) is most compared with Microsoft Azure File Storage, Google Cloud Storage, NetApp Cloud Volumes ONTAP, Amazon S3 Glacier and Azure NetApp Files, whereas Microsoft Azure Object Storage is most compared with Oracle Cloud Object Storage, Wasabi and Amazon S3.
 See our Amazon EFS (Elastic File System) vs. Microsoft Azure Object Storage report.

 We monitor all Cloud Storage reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.